 Balanced children derive happiness from many outlets, for example, sports, involvement in spiritual or cultural activities, or reading.
 Children who have balance in their lives will still have experiences where things don’t go well, but, because their self-esteem is not based solely on one activity and other parts of their lives bring them happiness, they’re still able to maintain their happiness.

 Popular culture doesn’t want to raise human beings.
 Instead, it wants to create “human consumings” whose primary purpose in life is to spend and devour.
 Human consumings buy, buy, and buy in the mistaken belief that it will bring them happiness.
 You can observe ravenous young human consumings every day in the malls, buying clothes and shoes “they absolutely must have!”

 Happy children are human beings, not human consumings.
 Being involves children finding happiness not in things, but in experiences, relationships, and activities that offer meaning, satisfaction, and joy.
-The ability to just be grounds happy children in who they are rather than what they own, and gives them control over what brings them happiness.
+The ability to just be happy children, confident in who they are, rather than what they own, gives them control over what brings them happiness.

 One of the most robust findings in the research on happiness is that people who have strong relationships tend to be the happiest people.
 The opportunity to give and receive love, friendship, and support from family, friends, schoolmates, and others is essential to happiness.
 Positive feedback from others—love, respect, encouragement—is the most readily available source of happiness.
 Social relationships may also reduce stress, increase feelings of security, and generate other positive emotions, all of which are conducive to happiness.

 Popular culture doesn’t want your children to have healthy relationships.
 It preys on isolated and lonely children who are desperate for any kind of connection with others.
 Children who have good relationships have less of a need for attention, stimulation, and acceptance.
 They’re less vulnerable to appeals from popular culture that may make them feel important or popular.